3omarbadr/Upwork-Clone/README.md

 </p>

-## This Project With LAravel And Angular
+## This Project With Laravel And Angular

 The front-end project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.4.